 Baked potato wedges are a favorite, whether dipped in sour cream, topped with melted cheese, or garnished with freshly chopped herbs.
 And celery root (celeriac) has the perfect texture to replace potatoes.
 It’s notably lighter and less dense than potatoes, but it carries a similar bite and hold, and tastes like a less-intense version of celery with a hint of parsley.
 With your fave toppings, you’ll never notice the difference.

 - Light sour cream or Greek yogurt (for serving)

-- Preheat the oven to 400 degrees and line a baking sheet with foil or parchment paper.
-(Easy clean up!)
+- Preheat oven to 400 degrees and line a baking sheet with foil or parchment paper.

-- In a small bowl, toss the wedges with olive oil, salt, and pepper.
+- In a small bowl, toss celery root with olive oil, salt, and pepper.
 Arrange wedges in a single layer on prepared baking sheet.

-- Bake for 15 to 20 minutes, or until the tops have browned and the wedges are tender throughout.
-The time will vary depending on how thick your wedges are.
+- Bake for 15 to 20 minutes, or until tops have browned and wedges are tender throughout.

-- Serve aside sour cream or yogurt and garnish with parsley or chives.
+- Serve with sour cream or yogurt and garnish with parsley or chives.